Child Welfare Certification Training Program

-Child welfare social workers are required to complete this training within their first year of employment in the State of North Dakota.
+Child welfare practitioners are required to complete this training within their first year of employment in the State of North Dakota.
 Trainees will receive the Child Welfare Practitioner Certificate upon satisfactory completion of the program.
 Satisfactory completion includes attendance at all of the in-class sessions and completion of all assignments.

 Child Welfare Certification Training Program

-Child Welfare Certification is a six session training program held at the University of North Dakota (UND).
-Training consists of virtual live sessions along with online modules and take home assignments designed to address competencies.
+Child Welfare Certification is a five session training program held at the University of North Dakota (UND).
+Training consists of virtual live and in person sessions along with online modules and take home assignments designed to address competencies.

 Child Welfare Certification Training is designed to address the needs of the child welfare practitioner with special emphases in each of the required training sessions to include, but not limited to:

 - Philosophical, ethical, and legal mandates of child welfare with a special emphasis on child abuse and neglect assessment.

 - Providing wraparound strength-based case management services.

 - Knowledge and skills in working with the legal system including understanding the role of the Indian Child Welfare Act and providing testimony in court.

 - Understanding and working with children and families in out-of-home care with emphases on attachment and separation issues, concurrent and permanency planning, visitation, reunification, and providing support to the foster family.

 Attendance is required at all sessions.
 If a trainee is absent or plans to be absent for any portion of the training, they must notify Children and Family Services Training Center (CFSTC) of their conflict/absence and discuss how that session will be covered.
 Trainees are also required to complete all assignments in order to be certified.
 If there are barriers to completion of the requirements they must be discussed with the CFSTC staff.